Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 Currently, when a colllection is moved, files are not moved until each item is updated.
 Of course, they are still available.
 This avoids a long process.
-To update each folder, it's possible to batch edit items, so a job will be launched and files will move automatically.
+To update each folder, it's possible to batch edit items without any operation, so a job will be launched and files will move automatically.

-Note: this plugin does not use the storage system of Zend/Omeka and modifies only the archive file name.
+Note: this plugin does not use the storage system of Zend/Omeka and modifies only the archive file name, so this is kept compatible with any storage.

 This plugin can be used with [Clean Url] for an improved user experience and for a better search engine optimization.

 The anti-hotlinking feature is compatible with the logger [Stats], that allows to get stats about viewed pages and downloaded files.